-So what can yellow discharge during pregnancy mean for different trimesters?
+What does yellow discharge mean for different trimesters?

-Well, mostly, it can mean the same things, but it can get a little confusing in the third trimester.
+Well, mostly, yellow vaginal discharge while pregnant tends to point to the same things through all stages, but it can get a little confusing in the third trimester.

-Yellow discharge may be an early sign of pregnancy, but it could also be a sign of infection.
+Yellow vaginal discharge may also be an early sign of pregnancy.

 Yellow discharge during pregnancy: second trimester